Manchester Grand Hyatt San Diego Review

 No

-Hospitality App/Texting Available
+Hospitality App/Texting

-After two days in LA, we took Amtrak Pacific Surfliner south to spend two days in San Diego.
+After two days in LA, we took Amtrak Pacific Surfliner South to spend two days in San Diego.
 For our first night, we stayed at the Manchester Grand Hyatt San Diego.

 We used a Hyatt free night certificate to book a standard King Room & were upgraded to a King Bay view room during check-in.
 Our 31st-floor room felt very spacious, even at just 340 sq feet, equipped with two seating areas, a coffee machine, a desk, and a mini-fridge.